namitjagtiani/terraform-azure-pendpoint-plink-azfw/README.md

 plink_sub_cl_id  = "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"
 plink_sub_cl_sec = "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"
 plink_sub_ten_id = "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"
+pendpoint_sub_id = "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"

 ```

-Replace the "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" values with the relevant information based on your `Producer subscription`.
+Replace the "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" values with the relevant information based on your `Producer and Consumer subscriptions`.

 Replace the `username` and `password` values with a vlue of your choosing.